 Of course, much human communication turns to gossip.
 While gossip can be fun, it can also be dangerous.
 Gossip leads to the spread of often inaccurate information which can become well-dispersed myths.

 Writing is a field full of myths that hold back many talented individuals who believe one or more of them is actually true.
 Here, we will take a look at five common writing myths that pervade the writing world.
-Let’s bust each of these myths once and for all!
+Let’s bust each of these writing myths once and for all!

 Writing Myth #1: Writing is Easy for Some People

 Perhaps the biggest writing myth out there is that writing is easy for some people.
 Whether you’ve been writing for thirty years or just started last week, writing is not easy.
 No matter your age, experience, or income, writing is hard work and at times quite brutal.

 Just like with any skilled labor, though, practice and experience do make some writing tasks easier.
 Each writer finds different formats and topics that he or she is able to eventually write on autopilot, for the most part.
 Every writer is different.
 Find your comfort zone and practice on bettering your strengths.
 These are both keys to becoming a better writer.

 For even the most experienced writers, writing is not easy, and good writing is definitely not easy.
 There is still so much to write about out there, though.
 So, you don’t have to be good at writing every single topic or in every single format.
 You just need to write what you know best and write the best way that you know how.
 That isn’t always easy, but it does make writing easier.

 Writing Myth #2: You Need Writing Talent to Be a Good Writer

 Writing talent can certainly help separate the great writers from the good writers.
 But, talent alone is not enough to make a great writer, or even a good writer!
 It is not necessary to have writing talent to be a good writer.
 Just like with any skill, writing can be learned, developed, and fine-tuned over time.